LindsayRex/riemann/README.md

 # Universal Critical Restoration Conjecture

 A computational investigation of the Riemann Hypothesis through energy minimization and variational methods.
+This program is not just about getting a “yes or no” to the Riemann Hypothesis.
+It’s a research path to build new mathematics, step by step: Discovery → Conjecture → Proof.

 ## Overview